A Tuber of a Gourd

 https://www.facebook.com/DjJohnJon/posts/10224637571384649.

 I wish he put in this much time and care when I first started this adventure, but I feel his post misses what I think are important details and events that transpired outside of a single email and word document of texts that really needs to be brought up and addressed.
-I have feltreally screwed over from what I thought was a good gesture; thus the reason I’m titling this post “A Tuber of A Gourd”.
+I felt screwed over from what I thought was a good gesture; thus the reason I’m titling this post “A Tuber of A Gourd”.

 The following is from my perspective to share how I understood what was happening and my own summary of my experience dealing with this.